Ranking all 42 college football postseason games

 3.?Capital One Orange Bowl:?No. 11?Florida State?33, No. 6?Michigan?32

-In a battle of heavyweights, Florida State running back Dalvin Cook proved to be the best player on the field in this thriller, which seemed like it couldn't be topped as the best game of the bowl season.
+In a battle of heavyweights, Florida State running back Dalvin Cook proved to be the best player on the field in this thriller, which at one point appeared to be the best game of the bowl season.
 Cook rushed for 145 yards on 20 carries and added another 62 yards receiving.?Michigan?-- playing without?
 Jabrill Peppers and?
-Jake Butt, who left the game with an ACL injury in the second quarter -- scored twice in the final six minutes to take its first lead of the game 30-27 with under two minutes to play.
+Jake Butt, who left the game with an ACL injury in the second quarter -- scored twice in the final six minutes to take its first lead of the game (30-27) with under two minutes to play.
 But on third-and-9 from the Michigan 12-yard line with 36 seconds left,?
 Deondre Francois?found?
 Nyqwan Murray for the game-winning touchdown.?

 2.?Rose Bowl Game Presented by Northwestern Mutual: No. 9?USC?52, No. 5?Penn State?49